If a motor vehicle operator exits the vehicle during a traffic stop, can you search the vehicle?

 Prepare for the Missouri Peace Officer Standards and Training Exam.
 Test your knowledge with multiple choice questions, complete with detailed hints and explanations.
 Get ready to excel!

-The ability to search a vehicle following a traffic stop is governed by the principles of probable cause and consent.
-If the motor vehicle operator exits the vehicle, law enforcement officers may not automatically have the right to search the vehicle without specific justification.
+The ability to search a vehicle after a motor vehicle operator exits during a traffic stop is governed by specific legal standards regarding probable cause and consent.
+When a driver gets out of the vehicle during a traffic stop, law enforcement officers cannot automatically search the vehicle without meeting certain legal criteria.

 Subscribe